pjknowles/dependency-manager/README.rst

 Any modifications should be preserved so that they can be committed and pushed without transitioning to a different workspace.

-``DependencyManager`` facilitates our super-build model by providing the following
+:cmake:module:`DependencyManager` facilitates our super-build model by providing the following
 functionality:

 - declaration and population of dependencies by leveraging ``FetchContent``